-Jacquie has practised employment law, discrimination law and education law since 1990, in both New South Wales and Victoria.
+Jacquie has practised employment law, discrimination law and education law since 1990.
+Her sports law practice has grown naturally from these other areas since 2006.

-She has guided clients through three major reforms to the federal industrial relations system, and is now enjoying advising them on the system created by the Fair Work Act 2009.
+She has guided clients through four major reforms to the federal industrial relations system.

 Jacquie’s education sector clients cover the education lifecycle, including preschools, schools, universities and other post-secondary education providers.
 She advises these clients not only on employment-related issues but also on the broadest range of education law issues.
 Jacquie is NSW Chapter Vice President for the Australia & New Zealand Education Law Association.